 - Governors' and trustees' codes of conduct: models and examples Cover all your bases with our model code of conduct.
 It sets out what you expect from governors and trustees, from core responsibilities to expected behaviours.

 - How to approach a difficult conversation with another governor Find out what to do before, during and after an uncomfortable conversation with a governor, so you feel confident and can help the situation go smoothly.

 - How to deal with difficult behaviour from governors or trustees Know how to deal with problematic behaviour from governors and trustees so you can make sure your board functions effectively.
 See our example scenarios and find out what steps to take to resolve disputes.

-You have a duty to maintain confidentiality in your role as governor.
-Here’s how you and your board can make sure all governors are on the same page, and what you should do if someone breaches confidentiality.
+- How to manage confidentiality on your board Updated You have a duty to maintain confidentiality in your role as governor/trustee.
+Here’s how your board can make sure everyone is on the same page, and what to do if someone breaches confidentiality.

 - How to respond to current events Understand your role when it comes to addressing major news events in school - such as the invasion of Ukraine.
 Find advice on how to challenge and support your school leaders to make sure they're making considered and informed decisions when responding to difficult events.

 - The Nolan principles The Nolan principles are 7 rules that everyone involved in public life must abide by, including governors and trustees.
 Understand what they mean for you and see examples of codes of conduct that refer to them.